Stepping Back in Vernazza

-Italy's Cinque Terre (CHINK-weh TAY-reh) is a quintet of villages clinging to a bit of rugged coastline between Genoa and Pisa.
+The Cinque Terre is a quintet of villages clinging to a bit of rugged coastline between Genoa and Pisa.
 Long cut off from the modern world, this remote stretch of the Italian Riviera only became easily accessible with the coming of the train.

 The town has two halves.
 Sciuiu (Vernazzan dialect for "flowery") is the sunny side on the left as you face inland, and Luvegu ("dank") is the shady side on the right.
-But from end to end, everything's painted in one of the "Ligurian pastel" colors, as regulated by a commissioner of good taste in the regional government.
-On the far right, a castle — now just a tower, some stones, and a grassy park with super views — served as the town's lookout back in pirate days.
-Below the castle, houses were connected by an interior arcade — ideal for fleeing attacks.
+But from end to end, everything's painted in one of the "Ligurian pastels," as regulated by a commissioner of good taste in the regional government.
+Up on the far right, a castle — now just a tower, some broken stone walls, and a grassy park — served as the town's lookout back in pirate days.
+Below the castle, an interior arcade connected houses — ideal for fleeing attacks.

-Evenings in Vernazza are well-spent sitting on a bench and enjoying the scene, either with a gelato or a glass of local white wine (borrow the glass from a bar; they don't mind).
-Observe the passeggiata (evening stroll), as locals meander lazily up and down the main street doing their vasche (laps).
-Or gaze at the people looking out the windows of the faded pastel buildings, like a gallery of portraits hanging on ancient walls.
-Here in Vernazza the generation that didn't grow up with television spend time posted at their windows, watching over a world as reassuring as the Mediterranean tide.
+Evenings in Vernazza are well-spent sitting on a bench and people-watching, either with a gelato or a glass of local white wine (borrow the glass from a bar; they don't mind).
+During the passeggiata (evening stroll), locals meander lazily up and down the main street — why not join them?
+Or look up to gaze back at the people looking out the windows of their faded pastel buildings, like a gallery of portraits hanging on ancient walls.
+Here in Vernazza it seems most members of the generation that grew up without screens spend time posted at their windows, watching over a world as timeless and reassuring as the Mediterranean tide.